nb-systems/Cordova-Framework/README.md

 ##
 ### Contributing
 ##
+Best practice in contributing this project is to fork them.
+Please make sure your Pull Request goes to the developer-branch of this project, so we can check you request and push it to the master-branch.

-Information about contributing on this project, please read our contributing guidline (<a href="CONTRIBUTING.md" title="Contributing">CONTRIBUTING.md</a>).
+For more information about contributing on this project, please read our contributing guidline (<a href="CONTRIBUTING.md" title="Contributing">CONTRIBUTING.md</a>).